Subdivision is the process of creating new parcels of land or altering existing property boundaries.

 *The term "Applicant" is used for consistency to refer to the applicant, property owner or authorized agent.

 To begin the subdivision process, visit or call the Development Services Department at 250-294-8153.
-Brent Molnar is the Approving Officer and Director of Development Services and will be reviewing your submission.

 Staff will research the property, explain related policies and plans, and let you know if there are issues you should consider.
 You may also want to review the City’s Land Use Bylaw and Official Community Plan to see how your project fits within those guidelines.
 A call to the Engineering Department can help you determine what municipal services are available on the property.